Andy Todd (footballer, born 1974): Derby County

 Todd joined Derby County, a newly promoted Premier League club, for an undisclosed fee believed to be around £750,000 on 7 July 2007.

 He scored a late equaliser on his debut against Portsmouth on 11 August 2007.
-However, his performance level soon dropped and after making two mistakes in Derby's 1–4 FA Cup defeat to Preston, Derby boss Paul Jewell dropped him.
+However, Todd suffered both hamstring and back problems that saw him out for months.
+He made his return from injury, starting the whole game, in a 1–0 loss against Wigan Athletic on 12 January 2008.
+However, his performance level soon dropped and after making two mistakes in Derby's 4–1 FA Cup defeat to Preston North End, Derby boss Paul Jewell dropped him.
 It was announced on 8 May 2008 that Todd was not in Jewell's plans for his restructuring of the Derby squad following relegation and he would be allowed to leave on a free transfer.

 On 24 November 2008, Todd joined Northampton Town of League One on loan until 3 January 2009.
 This was the first time Todd had played outside the top two tiers of English football.
 On 25 November 2008, Todd made his debut for The Cobblers in 2–1 victory against Leeds United.
 He returned to Derby County in January 2009, after featuring in seven league games for Northampton.
-His first game for Derby after returning from Northampton was the League Cup semi-final first leg against Manchester United, with Todd helping Derby to a 1–0 victory.
-Todd also played in the second leg of the semi-final, but could not prevent Derby losing 4–3 on aggregate.
+His first game for Derby after returning from Northampton was the League Cup semi-final first leg against Manchester United, with Todd helping the club to a 1–0 victory.
+He also played in the second leg of the semi-final, but could not prevent Derby County losing 4–3 on aggregate.
 Todd appeared regularly at the end of the season, and his solid performances led to rumours that manager Nigel Clough would offer Todd a new one-year contract.
 However, it was later announced that Todd would not be offered an extension when his contract expired at the end of the 2008–09 season, which saw Todd linked with a possible move to Australia with Sydney FC and Perth Glory.